What budget do Brands need to allocate in China? we will reply to this question in this article.

-- Social marketing spend will grow by 21% on average, continuing the past year’s trend.
-KOLs, short-form videos, livestreams, and WeChat official accounts are particularly favorable social marketing formats for advertisers.
+- Social marketing spending will grow by 21% on average, continuing the past year’s trend.
+KOLs, short-form videos, live streams, and WeChat official accounts are particularly favorable social marketing formats for advertisers.

 Additionally, 39% of advertisers are willing to increase content marketing spend on web variety shows.
 Meanwhile, short-form videos have pulled ahead of both web series and TV series and will become the second-most preferred content marketing format.

 Marketing automation and marketing cloud to be the most followed technologies

 60% of digital marketers are interested in automated, big-data driven marketing/marketing cloud in 2019, making them the most followed marketing technologies.

 AI and DMP also remain relevant as more and more businesses begin digital transformation processes.